 Frequently, but not always, planned gifts are made from assets as opposed to income.
 While the majority of planned gifts are funded with cash and securities, we also work with you (and your advisors) to consider gifts of complex assets such as real estate, business interests, and personal property.

 Some planned gifts are outright gifts and may be used by Williams immediately upon receipt.
 Planned gifts that become available for the college’s use upon the donor’s death are called “deferred gifts.”
 Deferred gifts typically account for 30% – 60% of a class’s 50th Reunion Gift.

 Three of the most popular deferred planned gifts are Charitable Gift Annuities, Charitable Remainder Unitrusts, and the Williams Today & Tomorrow gift vehicle.
 It is sometimes helpful to view a chart comparing these three gift options.
 You can also read about Pooled Income Funds and Charitable Lead Trusts and Donor Advised Funds.

-An increasingly popular outright gift vehicle is the IRA Charitable Rollover.
+An increasingly popular outright gift vehicle is the IRA Qualified Charitable Distribution (QCD).

 The most effective way to determine the best gift for you is by talking with the staff at Williams Office of Gift Planning; we welcome the chance to help you increase the impact of your personal philanthropy.
 Please contact us with your questions and requests for more information – including personalized gift illustrations.